algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 [import](data/2d_sample_low_res.dat)

-It is expected that the number of columns does not vary in each row and that we are working with an $$n \times m$$ matrix which can be simply plotted as a series of pixels that scale in color according to some defined colorbar.
+It is expected that the number of columns does not vary in each row and that we are working with an $$n \times m$$ matrix which can be simply plotted as a series of pixels that scale in color according to some defined color bar.

 {% method %}
 {% sample lang="gnuplot" %}